OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 For a [step](/docs/deployment-process/steps/index.md) running on a [worker](docs/infrastructure/workers/index.md) or on the [Octopus Server](docs/infrastructure/workers/built-in-worker.md), you can select a Docker image to execute the step inside of.

 When an execution container is configured for a step, Octopus will still connect to the worker machine via a [Tentacle or SSH](/docs/infrastructure/workers/index.md#register-a-worker-as-a-listening-tentacle).
-The difference is that the specified image will be run as a container and the step will be executed inside the container (using the [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) command).
+The difference is that the specified image will be run as a container and the step will be executed inside the container.

 See the [blog post](https://octopus.com/blog/execution-containers) announcing this feature for some added context.